 - frequent discussion topics and forums to encourage peer-to-peer interactions

 - online quizzes, homework submissions and coursework assignments

 - clear instructions that guide students through each step of the course

-Now that you have an overview of the different contexts in which students might study online, Lesson 2 next explores the challenges that you may encounter and provides advice on how to overcome them in this unique learning environment.
+Now that you have an overview of the different contexts in which students might study online, Chapter 2 next explores the challenges that you may encounter and provides advice on how to overcome them in this unique learning environment.
 Continue reading to find out more.